Leonora devises and delivers educational workshops based on her research around movement and mark-making.

 This playful and experimental workshop offers immediate practical benefits, e.g. presentation skills, research tools and performance-led approaches, as well as the long term advantages of developing an ongoing relationship with the body and movement to inform student’s individual design practices.
 The aim is to equip you with an embodied understanding that will serve you throughout your studies and career.

-Emma and I have delivered these workshops on the BA and MA Goldsmiths Design Degree courses and at the Amsterdam Academy of Architecture.
+Emma and Leonora have delivered these workshops on the BA and MA Goldsmiths Design Degree courses and at the Amsterdam Academy of Architecture.
 This workshop usually takes place over one or two days.

 Movement and mark-making

-I run colourful energetic drawing workshops which explore movement and mark-making.
+These energetic drawing workshops explore movement and mark-making.
 Through experimenting with the different ways the body can move we find out what kind of marks those movements make on paper.

 The aim is help participants understand that the ways in which we move our bodies can effect the visual impact we have in the world.
 This is a workshop for all ages.
 Parents and children often enjoy taking part together.

 The idea for this workshop emerged out of my masters research into Rudolf Laban’s movement theory, also known as ‘effort theory’, or more broadly termed as Choreology.
-Length varies approx 30 to 60 mins.
+These workshops can be run in 30 to 60 mins slots, or as a half-day workshop introducing movement theory and more involved creative experiments with mark-making.